meftaH416/kubernetes-NRP/README.md

 ## 1 Get your namespace
-Get namespace from your institution
+Get namespace from your institution.
+Student can be user and a Postdoc or Professor can be admin.

 ## 2 Get kubectl tool
 - Go to https://nrp.ai/documentation/userdocs/start/getting-started/